Some writings of mine: (Newer papers may be found at this arXiv link)

 These are some young science postdocs and grad students to keep your eye on:

 - Jim "Peg Leg" Halverson.
-A budding string theorist, who I'm honored to share an office with.
+A budding string theorist, who I was honored to share an office with.
 An all-around great guy and chess player.

 - Tiffany Chen.
-A biomedical informaticist who is currently at Stanford.
+A biomedical informaticist who was formerly at Stanford.
 We've known each other since before we were potty trained.

 - Takuya Kitagawa (北川拓也).
-A ultracold atom theorist at Harvard.
+A data scientist, formerly an ultracold atom theorist at Harvard.
 A dynamic soccer player and celebrity author.

 - Carl Modes.
 A former fellow group member.
 A mighty softball player and thinker on curved spaces.

 - Vincenzo Vitelli.
 A former postdoc in the group who does (a lot of) interesting stuff.
-He's now a professor, so maybe I should remove him from this list!
+He's now a professor (and my boss), so maybe I should remove him from this list!

 - Sujit Datta.
 An energetic experimentalist.
-Once a precocious undergrad at Penn, now a precocious grad student at Harvard.
+Once a precocious undergrad at Penn, then a precocious grad student at Harvard.
 He is a fan of hard ellipsoids.

 - Sabetta Matsumoto.
 A fellow student of Randy's.
 She makes the some of the prettiest images and talk slides I've seen.